YOUR GUIDE TO BUYING HOME GENERATORS

 HOW THEY WORK.

-To choose the right type of generator for your particular requirements you need to have at least some basic understanding of its operation.
+To choose the right type of generator for your requirements you need to have at least some basic understanding of its operation.
 So, let’s first briefly review how generators work and what is common to all of them.
 Technically speaking, the operation of any electric generator is based on a physical phenomenon called electromagnetic induction.
 This phenomenon is that changing the magnetic field induces a voltage in a conductor placed in this field.
-Of course, creating and changing any physical field requires an external energy.
-In the generator it is provided by the fuel.
+Of course, creating and changing any physical field requires external energy.
+In the generator it is provided by fuel.
 When the supplied fuel energy is consumed to create the variable magnetic field, it is converted to electrical energy.
-If the magnetic field is rotating with a constant speed, the induced voltage will be sinusoidal, which is what we need in our household.
+If the magnetic field is rotating at a constant speed, the induced voltage will be sinusoidal, which is what we need in our household.
 In the designs suitable for household use, the rotation is provided by a rotary engine that spins an electromagnet around copper coils.
 So, in practice, what we call a generator is actually a combination of the generator itself (also known as an alternator) and a device that rotates the magnetic field.
 In most models (except for PTO), these two parts are mounted together and form a so-called engine-generator set (or a genset).
-A genset is the most common type of a backup power source for the home.
+A genset is the most common type of backup power source for the home.
 It runs on fossil-based fuels: natural gas, propane or gasoline.
 The gensets suitable for homes are available in a wide range from 500 watt to tens of kilowatt, so you can always find the right size for your application.
 Cost-wise, you can get a portable model for about $100-200 per kilowatt, while complete stationary systems with auto start run for $500-800/kW installed.
-Note that because the engines produce toxic emissions, all gensets have to be run outdoors only.
+Note that because the engines produce toxic emissions, all gensets must be run outdoors only.

 TYPES OF RESIDENTIAL GENERATORS